 I am a historian and educator living and working in Buffalo, NY.
 I have been teaching since 2010, and love working with students of all ages to spark a love for history.
 I have two years' experience scoring the AP US History exam, which has given me experience with exactly what it takes to get a great score on that test.
 I use many methods to help my students remember facts for their exams, including unconventional methods such as through videos, music, and images.
 I find these stand out in students' memory, and help them to add an extra element to their responses on tests.
 History is my passion, and I love nothing more than helping students to get excited about learning it.

-Wells College - Bachelors, American Studies
+Undergraduate Degree: Wells College - Bachelors, American Studies

-University at Buffalo - PhD, History
+Graduate Degree: University at Buffalo - PHD, History

 AP US History

 I believe that learning history is central to not only being an informed and engaged citizen, but to being a good writer, reader, speaker, and critical thinker.
 Therefore, I use teaching history as an opportunity to teach skills that transfer to other disciplines, such as public speaking, writing effectively, and reading to understand argument and content.
 I also believe strongly in reaching students at their level, by incorporating fun and engaging elements such as images, videos and music into my teaching.

 What might you do in a typical first session with a student?

 In a first session, I try to learn about my student and his or her needs.
 What struggles are they having in class?
 What do they like and dislike about the subject matter?
 I also would try to get a feeling for the things they enjoy outside of class - the music, hobbies, and television shows or movies they like.
 This all gives me a better perspective on how I can help a student to engage and better understand the material.